 workshops across North America, South America, and Europe, by such performers

-as: The Saint Paul Chamber Orchestra and conductor Cliff Colnot in Chicago and Minnesota; The Orchestre National de Lorraine and conductor Diego Masson in Metz, France as part of the Acanthes Festival; eighth blackbird in Chicago; Psappha as part of the St. Magnus Festival in Kirkwall, Scotland; mezzo-soprano Julia Bentley; the FLUX Quartet at CAMI Hall in NYC; Masumi Per Rostad and Brandon Vamos of the Pacifica Quartet; Aventa as part of the Ignite!
+as: The Saint Paul Chamber Orchestra and conductor Cliff Colnot in Chicago and Minnesota; The Orchestre National de Lorraine and conductor Diego Masson in Metz, France as part of the Acanthes Festival; eighth blackbird in Chicago; The Windsor Symphony and composer/conductor Brian Current with a Commissioning of Canadian Compositions grant from the Canada Council for the Arts; Psappha as part of the St. Magnus Festival in Kirkwall, Scotland; mezzo-soprano Julia Bentley; soprano Tony Arnold; tenor Peter Tantsits; the FLUX Quartet at CAMI Hall in NYC; Masumi Per Rostad and Brandon Vamos of the Pacifica Quartet; actor Ofer Ravid; Aventa as part of the Ignite!
 Composers Workshop; pianist Lisa Kaplan at PianoForte Inc. in Chicago;

 by Detroit Symphony Orchestra pianist, Robert Conway in solo concerts in